What are the ages of children that can attend your school?

 Can children bring their own lunch?

-Pre-Primary Program: For 2-3 years old children enrolled in our Pre-Primary program for full day, must participate in the hot lunch program, unless they have dietary restrictions.
+Children enrolled in for full day, receive hot lunch prepared by a local area catering service.
+A child may opt out of hot lunch program if has dietary restrictions or severe food allergies.
 In such cases, the school will provide reasonable accommodation for supplemental food items (vegetarian/no dairy etc.).
 No food should be brought from home unless specified by medical need.
-Doctor's note is required for food allergy specification.
+Doctor's note - Action plan, is required for food allergy specification.

 How is the child evaluated?

-Our directresses prepare the children at their individual paces, ensuring that the child meets benchmarks in Practical Life, which incorporates daily living skill development; Sensorial Lessons, which include culture, geography, science and beginning mathematics; advanced Mathematics; and Language that includes Reading.
+Our Guides work with the children at their individual paces, ensuring that the child meets benchmarks in Practical Life, which incorporates daily living skill development; Sensorial Lessons, which include culture, geography, science and beginning mathematics; advanced Mathematics; and Language that includes Reading.
 Upon completion of the Primary Program (3 year period), the children will meet and commonly exceed the academic and social expectations of the traditional kindergarten student.